Payment Card Compliance

 Payment Card Industry Data Security Standard (PCI DSS)

-Payment Card Industry Data Security Standard (PCI DSS) is a set of comprehensive requirements for enhancing payment card data security.
+Payment Card Industry Data Security Standard (PCI DSS) is a set of comprehensive requirements for enhancing payment card data security established by the PCI Security Standards Council.
 Compliance with the PCI DSS helps to alleviate vulnerabilities that put cardholder data at risk.

 Any company that stores, processes or transmits cardholder data on behalf of another entity is defined to be a Service Provider by the Payment Card Industry (PCI) guidelines.